dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests-part-1.md

 ## Fix focus and deletion issues (Oct.
 17, 2022)

-A few months later after I have posted the video version of this blog on [YouTube](https://youtu.be/Qpo4gUfv2Fs), I received a comment that there was an issue with the focus.
+A few months later after I posted the [video version of this blog](https://youtu.be/Qpo4gUfv2Fs) on YouTube, I received a comment that there was an issue with the focus.
 Explaining it in words is kind of difficult so I created a [GIF](https://en.wikipedia.org/wiki/GIF) instead, here's the issue:

 ![GIF of typing in React OTP Input](/images/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests/otp-input-typing-2.gif)